 MASSIF

-The short film Massif was created as a reaction to my earlier film 1159, in which I explored traumatic memories of my family experience during WWII and the Holocaust in Lithuania through concepts of “post memory” and “silenced history”.
-In the 1159 landscape images, devoid of people, conveyed the violent and traumatic consequences through the use of sound - the sound filled with the presence of people is clearly in contradiction to the peaceful landscape.
+The short film MASSIF was created as a reaction to my earlier film 1159, in which I explored traumatic memories of my family experience during WWII and the Holocaust in Lithuania through concepts of “post memory” and “silenced history”.
+In the film 1159 landscape images, devoid of people, conveyed the violent and traumatic consequences through the use of sound - the sound filled with the presence of people is clearly in contradiction to the peaceful landscape.

-For Massif, the pianist and composer Louis Durra was inspired to create a new soundtrack to accompany the visual footage from 1159, which brought a new “reading” and a hope for “deep wounds healing”.
+For MASSIF, the pianist and composer Louis Durra was inspired to create a new soundtrack to accompany the visual footage from 1159, which brought a new “reading” and a hope for “deep wounds healing”.

+The film consists of long takes, where we see only the landscape devoid of the presence of human life.
 Between the long takes, Louis Durra decided to use a “shuttering effect”, perceiving this as “a resetting of the senses” - like pauses between sentences, a silence between phrases in music or the closing of one’s eyes.
 The effect awakes expectation, or even impatience – which is a very different effect to what is experienced from continuing to show footage or an image, or cutting to something else.
 Whether the transitions in and out of blackness are sudden or gradual, the timing seems to matter a lot here, as indeed it does everywhere - in art, in dialogue, in life.

+"Natalia’s video evokes chilling events from the Holocaust, mostly through the soundtrack.
+The visuals show only the stillness of a forest, apparently empty - and have a compelling beauty.
+I was inspired to create new music to her visuals.
 After attempts to work from the original narrative I focused on reacting purely to the visuals.
 What resulted was a piece based only on the stillness of the forest.
 Filtering crushed the piano sound into something less familiar."
 Louis Durra

 http://louisdurra.com/